-Natalie Laackman, 60, appointed director and financial expert, has over three decades of experience leading finance and information systems in global consumer products companies.
-Ms. Laackman serves as chair of the compensation committee.
-She recently was chief financial officer of Service Operations North America at Sodexo.
-Formerly, Ms. Laackman served as chief financial officer of The Shamrock Foods Company and prior to that served as chief financial officer and vice president of finance global information system and of the specialty channels division of The Kellogg Company.
-Ms. Laackman serves on the Chicago Zoological Society Brookfield Zoo Board.
+Natalie Laackman, 61, appointed director and financial expert, has over three decades of experience leading finance and information systems in global consumer products companies.
+Ms. Laackman serves as Chair of the Compensation Committee.
+She recently was Chief Financial Officer of Service Operations North America of Sodexo.
+Formerly, Ms. Laackman served as Chief Financial Officer of The Shamrock Foods Company and prior to that served as Chief Financial Officer and Vice President of Finance, Global Information Systems and the Specialty Channels division of The Kellogg Company.
+Ms. Laackman serves on the Chicago Zoological Society/Brookfield Zoo Board.
 Her current term began in 2017 and expires in March 2021.